mozilla/deepspeech-playbook/DATA_FORMATTING.md

 * Ensure that the phrasing on which your voice clips are generated covers the phrases you expect to encounter in your runtime audio.

+### Punctuation and numbers

+If you are collecting data that will be used to train a speech model, then you should remove punctuation marks such as dashes, tick marks, quote marks and so on.
+These will often be confused, and can hinder training an accurate model.

+Numbers should be written in full (ie as a [cardinal](https://en.wikipedia.org/wiki/Cardinal_numeral)) - that is, as `eight` rather than `8`.

 ## Preparing your data for training

 ### Data from Common Voice